-- Tokushima: Awa Odori (dance at Obon festival), Awa Odori Hall (阿波おどり会館 Awa Odori Kaikan, museum dedicated to Awa odori; Awa Puppet Theatre (阿波十郎兵衛屋敷, Awa Jurobe Mansion); whirlpools in the Naruto Strait (鳴門海峡 Naruto-kaikyō).
+- Tokushima: Awa Odori (dance at Obon festival), Awa Odori Hall (阿波おどり会館 Awa Odori Kaikan, a museum dedicated to Awa odori; Awa Puppet Theatre (阿波十郎兵衛屋敷, Awa Jurobe Mansion); whirlpools in the Naruto Strait (鳴門海峡 Naruto-kaikyō).

 - Iya Valley (祖谷渓谷 Iya Keikoku): scenic valley known for its dramatic rock formations and mountains, popular for hiking, camping, rafting.

 - Matsuyama: Matsuyama Castle (松山城 Matsuyama-jō), Shiki-dō (home of haiku), Municipal Shiki Memorial Museum; Dōgo Onsen (道後温泉), Hachiman Isaniwa Jinja (伊佐爾波神社).